Marcus Edwards: Sporting CP

 Edwards was transferred to reigning Primeira Liga champions Sporting CP on 31 January 2022 for a fee of €7.67 million with a further €500,000 if certain objectives are met.
 Sporting bought the 50% of his economic rights held by Vitória, while sending Bruno Gaspar and Geny Catamo in the opposite direction, on a permanent basis and a loan respectively.
 He made his debut two days later in a 4–1 win away to B-SAD, replacing Pablo Sarabia for the final 19 minutes; his first goal was on 19 March against his former employers Vitória de Guimarães, concluding a 3–1 away win with a long-range strike in the eighth minute of added time, having again replaced Sarabia with four minutes remaining.

 On 7 September 2022, Edwards scored his first Champions League goal and provided an assist in a 3–0 away win against Eintracht Frankfurt, while on 26 October, he scored a goal in a 1–1 away draw against his former club, Tottenham Hotspur.
 In Sporting's run in the 2022–23 Taça da Liga he scored in a 6–0 rout of Farense in the first group game, and a 5–0 quarter-final win against Braga also at the Estádio José Alvalade; he started in the final on 28 January, a 2–0 loss to Porto in which he had a goal ruled out for offside.

-In January 2023, Sporting received 15% more of Edwards's economic rights from Tottenham, as part of the deal that sent Pedro Porro to the Tottenham Hotspur Stadium.
+In January 2023, Sporting received 15% more of Edwards's economic rights from Tottenham Hotspur, as part of the deal that saw Pedro Porro loaned, and later transferred, to Tottenham Hotspur.

+Burnley

+On 3 February 2025, Edwards returned to England, joining Championship club Burnley on loan until the end of the season.
+On 8 February, Edwards scored on his debut, netting the only goal in a victory over Southampton in the fourth round of the FA Cup.
+On 20 May, Burnley announced the player would be joining the club on a permanent basis.